fstnetwork/module-api/Workshop/erc20Transfer.md

 ## Step
-- Please make sure that your account has available balance could be transferred
+- Please make sure that your account has available balance can be transferred

   - id: Pluie
   - pwd: 12345678